draganatrifunova/git-real/README.txt

-Hi, my name is Dragana
+here is my readme
-And this file now will be modified.
+the cake is a li